Energy Saving Tips to Help Alleviate Potential Energy Emergencies

 - Clean the lint filter in the dryer after every load to improve air circulation.

-- Use the cool down cycle to all the clothes to finish drying with the residual heat in the dryer.
+- Use the cool-down cycle for all the clothes to finish drying with the residual heat in the dryer.

 - Periodically inspect your dryer vent to make sure it is not blocked.
 This will save energy and may prevent a fire.